UniLink: Designing a Mentorship Platform for Exchange Students

 make it LESS OVERWHELMING to navigate academics, culture, and daily life for exchange students?

-…by finding a community!
+…by building a community!

-1/ Fragmented info scattered across multiple platforms
+1/ Information is scattered across multiple platforms

 Discovery